mdipierro/kpar/README.md

 # file: car.py
 ...
 for k in (1, 2):
-    root.car.electronics.computers[k].board = load('board_%i.py' % k).board
+    root.car.electronics.computers[k].board = load('boards/board_%i.py' % k).board
 ```

 Notice that the `load` method is almost like a regular Python import which returns the global environment of the loaded file.
 It differs from a regular Python import because the name of the file to be imported can be a string and therefore it can be constructed programmatically.
+The path to the file is always relative to the folder of the loading file.

 As with normal import you can import functions and call them and they can generate configuration parameters.